article photo YJkTQPBB2e6Vcx6f66ZwE.jpg

 Stateline River Access: Open to the public.
 Stateline is an alternate take-out for the Hells Corner Run located on river left at Stateline Falls.
 A high-clearance vehicle is required.
 The site is open and managed by the Bureau of Land Management.

 Access 1: Open to the public.
 Access 1 is the put-in for the K’íkac’éki Valley Run through the former Copco Reservoir footprint and, for now, it is the only available put-in for the K’íkac’éki Canyon and Iron Gate runs.
 It is open and accessible with standard clearance vehicles and will remain available for public use as long as PacifiCorp owns the property.
+We do not expect PacifiCorp to remain the long-term owner.
+The gate may be closed for ranch operations.

 K'účasčas Access (Fall Creek): Closed to the public.
 Once re-constructed and opened to the public, K'účasčas (pronounced Ku-chas-chas) will be the primary take-out access point for the Wards Canyon Run and the put-in for the Iron Gate Run.
 The K'účasčas Access and surrounding 2,800 acres are being returned to the Shasta Indian Nation.
 This is a sacred landscape and culturally sensitive area.
 Please help build a good relationship with the Shasta Indian Nation and honor their request to not access this area until they are ready to receive visitors.
+This could happen as early as May but it may be later in the summer.

 Thomas O'Keefe